bymayo/craft-delete-account/README.md

 ## Roadmap

+- Setting to disallow users with access to CP from deleting their accounts.
-- Option to send an email to the user after deletion.
+- Setting to send an email to the user after deletion.
 - Delete all user related Commerce orders.
 - Delete all user related data in 3rd party plugins.